vgb0332/react-ckeditor5-component/README.md

+## As of 18-06-27

+I thought I added the onChange property but I was passing some weird value.
+But it's fixed now!
+You can check the editor content by assinging onChange of your own.
+It passes the content value as a param, see the example for the usage.

+By the way, frankly i have never been a ckeditor user since a few weeks ago, so I'm wondering what kinds of event handlers are preferred or needed.
+Inform me on github then I will add the requested(Don't need to be just events) as soon as possible.

 ## Install

 https://www.npmjs.com/package/react-ckeditor5-component

+npm install react-ckeditor5-component

+in document: import CKEDITOR5 from 'react-ckeditor5-component';
 ## Feature
 Based on the lastest version of CKEditor5, providing ONLY standard edition currently.
 As a prop, you can choose classic, balloon, inline, and decoupled-document